uea-teaching/web-based-programming/lectures/canvas.md

 ::::
 :::

-The ability to select a source rectangle allows us to a portion of the entire sheet.
+The ability to select a source rectangle allows us to render a section of the entire sheet.

 ## Sprites {data-auto-animate="true"}